 Although Congress did not pass any comprehensive energy policy reform bill in the last Congress, key members have indicated that they will be exploring opportunities to move forward similar legislation in this Congress, which could include provisions that relate to the real estate sector, including:

-- The SAVE Act, which encourages the GSEs and the FHA to include energy efficiency improvements in the loan underwriting and appraisal process; and
+- Encourages the GSE's and the FHA to include energy efficiency improvements in the loan underwriting and appraisal process; and